 About the School

 We are delighted that the Secretary of State for Education has decided that our application to establish Bullers Wood School for Boys should proceed to the next stage of the free schools process.
-This is a significant step towards opening our school and is an endorsement of our vision and plans to provide an outstanding education for boys in the area at a time when there is a growing shortfall in secondary school places.
+This is a significant step towards our vision and plans to provide an outstanding education for boys in the area at a time when there is a growing shortfall in secondary school places.

 We look forward to working with our many stakeholders as we take the process forward.
 Your continued support in our efforts to turn our vision into a reality will be vital if we are to succeed.
 We will keep you informed as the various stages progress and whenever there is further news to report.